Rowan Williams: Subsequent academic career

 On 17 January 2013, Williams was admitted as the 35th Master of Magdalene College, Cambridge and served until September 2020.
 He was also made an honorary Professor of Contemporary Christian Thought by the University of Cambridge in 2017.
 On 18 June 2013, the University of South Wales announced his appointment as its new chancellor, the ceremonial head of the university.

 In 2015, it was reported that Williams had written a play called Shakeshafte, about a meeting between William Shakespeare and Edmund Campion, a Jesuit priest and martyr.
 Williams suspects that Shakespeare was Catholic, though not a regular churchgoer.
-The play took to the stage in July 2016, and was received favourably.
+The play took to the stage in July 2016 and was received favourably.

 Patronage

 Williams is patron of the Canterbury Open Centre run by Catching Lives, a local charity supporting the destitute.
 He has also been patron of the Peace Mala Youth Project For World Peace since 2002, one of his last engagements as Archbishop of Wales being to lead the charity's launch ceremony.
 In addition, he is president of WaveLength Charity, a UK-wide organisation which gives TVs and radios to isolated and vulnerable people; every Archbishop of Canterbury since the charity's inception in 1939 has actively participated in this role.

 Williams is also patron of the T. S. Eliot Society and delivered the society's annual lecture in November 2013.

 Williams was also patron of the Birmingham-based charity The Feast, from 2010 until his retirement as Archbishop of Canterbury.

 Williams has been a patron of the Cogwheel Trust, a local Cambridgeshire charity providing affordable counselling, since 2015 and is active in his support.

 On 1 May 2013 he became chair of the board of trustees of Christian Aid.
+He is the Chair of Trustees of the Council for the Defence of the British Universities (CDBU).

 Together with Grey Ruthven, 2nd Earl of Gowrie, and Sir Daniel Day-Lewis, Williams is a patron of the Wilfred Owen Association, formed in 1989 to commemorate the life and work of the World War I poet Wilfred Owen.

 He is the visitor of the Oratory of the Good Shepherd, a dispersed Anglican religious community of male priests and lay brothers.
-He also acts as visitor to the new monastic Holywell Community in Abergavenny.
+He also acts as a visitor to the new monastic Holywell Community in Abergavenny.

 He is also a patron of the Fellowship of Saint Alban and Saint Sergius which promotes ecumenical relationships between the Anglican and Orthodox churches.